Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] a task executed in the continuous deployment pipeline and a scheduled task against a running production container.
 - [ ] a task executed in the continuous integration pipeline and a scheduled task that analyzes the production container.
-- [x] a task executed in the continuous integration pipeline and a scheduled task that analyzes the image registry
+- [x] a task executed in the continuous integration pipeline and a scheduled task that analyzes the image registry.
-- [ ] manual tasks performed during the planning phase and the deployment phase
+- [ ] manual tasks performed during the planning phase and the deployment phase.

 ### Drag and Drop You need to recommend a solution for deploying charts by using Helm and Title to Azure Kubemets Service (AKS) in an RBAC-enabled cluster.
 Which three commands should you recommend be run m sequence?
 To answer, move the appropriate commands from the list of commands to the answer area and arrange them in the correct order.